vichyman92/parcelador_colpos_2026/README.md

 This plugin is a core component of the doctoral research: "SYSTEM FOR AUTOMATED MONITORING AND SELECTIVITY OF CHAYOTE [Sechium Edule (jacq) sw.]
 DURING THE CROP CYCLE."

+*-*-*-*-*-Input Data Requirements*-*-*-*-*-
+To ensure accuracy in area calculations and plot delimitation, the following is recommended:

+Geometry: Polygon layers.

+Coordinate Reference System (CRS): The plugin has been successfully tested using EPSG:4326.

 2. Key Features
 Strip Mode (Franjas): Automatic generation of optimized crop rows based on strip thickness and transit aisle width.